-St Mary's Lands was designated as a Local Wildlife Site in 2012.
+St. Mary's Lands was designated as a Local Wildlife Site in 2012.
 Local Wildlife Sites are defined areas identified and selected locally for their nature conservation value.
 Their selection takes into account the most important, distinctive and threatened species and habitats within Warwickshire.
-They may contain a diverse range of habitats including flower rich meadows, ancient woodlands, ponds, swamps, fens and mires, providing a home to many native plant and animal species including a number of rare, declining or protected species.
+They therefore can comprise of a diverse range of habitats including flower rich meadows, ancient woodlands, ponds, swamps, fens and mires and provide a home to many native plant and animal species including a number of rare, declining or protected species.